3 Excellent Infusions that May Help Promote Digestion

-After a big meal rich in fats and proteins, there’s nothing better than an herbal tea to help the stomach with digestion.
-You have several options to chose from.
-This article will talk about some of the most effective infusions for keeping the stomach from feeling “heavy” after meals.
+After a big meal rich in fats and proteins, there’s nothing better than an herbal tea that may help promote digestion.
+You have several options to choose from.
+This article will talk about some of the most effective infusions that may keep the stomach from feeling “heavy” after meals.

 Ginger is well-known for its gastronomical uses.
-The primary active ingredients, however (gingerol, shogaol, and others) can be used in several different ways in the area of natural medicine.
-These same ingredients affect the stomach, producing the following effects:
+The primary active ingredients, however (gingerol, shogaol, and others) can be used in several different ways.
+These same ingredients may produce the following effects:

-- Stimulate pancreatic and gallbladder secretions, promoting digestion.
+- Help stimulate pancreatic and gallbladder secretions to help promote digestion.

 - Help reduce the feeling of “heaviness” in the stomach.

-- Prevent dyspepsia, avoiding abdominal swelling and gas.
+- Reduce your risk of dyspepsia, abdominal swelling, and gas.

-That’s why drinking ginger tea after eating is perfect for good digestion.
+That’s why drinking ginger tea after eating may aid digestion.

 Boldo and its attributes

-Boldo infusion has a very unique taste, and is also one of the most popular teas made for facilitating digestion.
-This drink stimulates liver function and gallbladder secretions, making it easier to digest fatty foods.
+Boldo infusion has a very unique taste.
+This drink helps stimulate liver function and gallbladder secretions, which may make it easier to digest fatty foods.
 To strengthen this effect, combine boldo tea with mint, chamomile, or tarragon.